coaxsoft/coax_dfa/README.md

 - Maintainability
 - Reliability
 - Usability
+No need to describe each of them - only what really makes sense in scope of this feature.

 The default assumption is that the feature is not changing the non-functional requirements.
 Do not make it work slower or less secure in general!